leespen1/QuantumGateDesign.jl/README.md

 Documentation located at: https://leespen1.github.io/HermiteOptimalControl.jl/dev/

 ## To Do
+- [ ] Fix automatic differentiation for gradients (pcof needs to be AbstractVector{<: Real}, which probably means bad type stability)
 - [X] Update forced gradient method to work with new control scheme.
 - [.]
 Update tests
 - [ ] Implement guard level population penalty